Vxtzq/annot-tool-GUI/README.md

 Inspired and more compact version of https://github.com/proplayer2020/annot_data

+#### It is better to read this until the end

 # Setup Darknet YOLO

-To use with this repo :
+This repository works with "darknet" YOLO, here is the link :

 https://github.com/AlexeyAB/darknet

-Clone it, then compile it following instructions.
+Clone it and compile it following instructions.

 Useful links :